RoyalPineapple/blowcontrol/CONTRIBUTING.md

 ---

-Thank you for contributing to Dyson2MQTT! 🎉
+Thank you for contributing to BlowControl! 🎉